sten2lu/sten2lu.github.io/_pages/about.md

 ---

 I am a PhD Student in the Interactive Machine Learning Group at the DKFZ headed by Dr. Paul Jäger, where my main area of research is Deep Active Learning, a subfield of Machine Learning.
+On the side, I am one of the organizers of [heidelberg.ai](https://heidelberg.ai) a community with over 2200 members where we host events to encourage scientific discussions about artificial intelligence.

 Further, I have past working experiences and am still interested in the fields of Deep Generative Methods and Anomaly Detection.